GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Experiments

+\paragraph{Datasets.} To evaluate the performance of our framework, we use four representative public datasets, including the question-answering task, i.e., ARC-Challenge~\citep{arc}, OpenBookQA~\citep{obqa}, SIQA~\citep{siqa}, and task classification task in BoolQ~\citep{boolq} dataset.
+These datasets cover the evaluations on different domains of LLMs, such as factual knowledge from Wikipedia, natural science, science facts, and social interactions.

-\subsubsection{Baseline Methods.}
+\paragraph{Baseline Methods.}

-To verify the effectiveness of GraphLoRA, we compare the performance of typical PEFT MoE methods on three different base LLMs.
-Three popular open-source LLMs, i.e., Llama3-8B\footnote{https://github.com/meta-llama/llama3}, Qwen2-7B~\cite{qwen2}, and Yi-1.5-9B~\cite{yi} are used in our experiments.
+To verify the effectiveness of GMoE, we compare the performance of typical PEFT MoE methods on three popular open-source LLMs, i.e., Llama3-8B\footnote{https://github.com/meta-llama/llama3}, Qwen2-7B~\citep{qwen2}, and Yi-1.5-9B~\citep{yi}.

-\begin{itemize} \item{\textbf{LoRAMoE}}~\cite{loramoe}.
-It is a representative dense MoE model.
-A localized balancing constraint is used to alleviate the knowledge-forgetting problem in the model updating process. \item{\textbf{MING-MoE}}~\cite{liao2024ming}.
-It is a MoE model designed for medical multi-task learning.
-It is a typical sparse MoE architecture without any constant loss function. \item{\textbf{MoLA}}~\cite{mola}.
-It is a recently proposed MoE-based PEFT model that applies different numbers of experts in router functions in different layers.
-Specifically, more experts are used at higher layers of the transformer block. \item{\textbf{MixLoRA}}~\cite{li2024mixlora}.
-It is the SOTA method of PEFT in MoE literature.
+\paragraph{LoRAMoE~\citep{loramoe}.} It is a representative dense MoE model.
+A localized balancing constraint is used to alleviate the knowledge-forgetting problem in the model updating process. \paragraph{MING-MoE~\citep{liao2024ming}.} It is a typical sparse MoE architecture without constant loss functions and designed for medical multi-task learning. \paragraph{MoLA~\citep{mola}.} It is a recently proposed MoE-based PEFT model that applies different numbers of experts in router functions in different layers.
+More experts are used at higher layers of the transformer block. \paragraph{MixLoRA~\citep{li2024mixlora}.} It is the SOTA method of PEFT in MoE literature.
 It adopts the MoE-LoRA architecture in the FFN layer of LLMs.
-To address the imbalance load problem, it uses an average auxiliary load balance loss. \item{\textbf{GraphLoRA}}.
-Different from MixLoRA, we propose a novel graph router in GraphLoRA.
+To address the imbalance load problem, it uses an average auxiliary load balance loss. \paragraph{GMoE.} Different from MixLoRA, we propose a novel graph router.
 It takes advantage of the collaboration of all experts learned by graph neural networks.
-Two coordination strategies, i.e., the expert distinct strategy and load balance strategy, are proposed to enhance the capabilities of all experts. \end{itemize}
+Besides, two coordination strategies, i.e., the expert distinct strategy and load balance strategy, are proposed to enhance the capabilities of all experts.